martinboller/gse/README.md

 Run <i>install-GSE-2021.sh</i> and wait for a (long) while.
 - The primary needs at least 4Gb of RAM, preferably more.
-- A primary can run on a RPi 4 with 8GB RAM, but go for something with a little more oomph.
-- The latest RaspiOS is based on Bullseye, use the *Raspberry Pi OS Lite* version (it is supposed to run as a server after all, you don't want a Desktop Environment on that.
+- Don't skimp on the hardware for the primary, however you don't need extreme performance.
+Test according to your requirements and select haeware based on that.

 <b>Note:</b> Several issues with TEX, currently resolved by installing texlive-full.
 Installing texlive-full takes time, but Debian has a quirk here that sometimes breaks apt when not installing texlive-full.

 ### 2. Install as many basic (net-install) Debian 11 (Bullseye) or 10 (Buster) servers needed for secondaries
 Run <i>install-GSE-2021-secondary.sh</i> and wait for installation to finish.
 - This works in 1Gb of RAM, but more is recommended.
-- Raspberry Pi's work well, however has only been tested on RPi 4's with 2Gb and more.
+- Raspberry Pi's work well, however only tested on RPi 4's with 2Gb and more.
+Feel free to perform your own testing on other SBC's and report back here.
 - The latest RaspiOS is based on Bullseye, use the *Raspberry Pi OS Lite* version (it is supposed to run as a server after all, you don't want a Desktop Environment on that.

 ### 3. Add secondaries